Wuvist/lcpc/lcpc.typ

 == Comparison with Hong Kong

+Hong Kong is an economy very similar to Singapore.
 Census and Statistics Department (C&SD) in Hong Kong also conducts Household Expenditure Survey once every 5 years.
 Thus allows me to construct a similar LCPC for Hong Kong:

 #figure(
   image("data/LCPC_hk.png"),
   caption: "ESTIMATED HK LCPC by type of housing"
 ) <sg_lcpc_by_pass>

-C&SD separate type of housing into three main group:
+C&SD separate type of housing into Public Housing, Subsidised Housing and Private Housing.
-- Public Housing
-- Subsidised Housing
-- Private Housing

-Hong Hong have about 51.50% Home Owner Rate@hk_home_ownership, thus rental payment would be a significant factor when constructing LCPC.
+Hong Hong's Home Owner Rate is about 51.50% @hk_home_ownership, thus rental payment would be a significant factor when constructing LCPC.

 If we exclude rent payment, all 3 groups face similar LCP about 0.64; but when rental is included into expenditure, LCP of the two non-public housing group jump significantly.
 Implying a much higher living cost pressure if residents in Hong Kong are not able to stay in public housing.

-If I would allowed to do cross comparison of LCP between Singapore and Hong Kong, then the LCP of Subsidised Housing group(0.97) is actually higher than SP group in SG LCPC for foreign workers(0.89).
-Thus, this may provides incentive for Hong Kong resident to migrate to work in Singapore, if they could obtained a S-Pass or above.
+If I'm allowed to do cross comparison of LCP between Singapore and Hong Kong, the LCP of Subsidised Housing group(0.97) is actually higher than SP group in SG LCPC for foreign workers(0.89).
+This may imply that there is incentive for Hong Kong resident to migrate to work in Singapore, if they could obtained a S-Pass or above.

 === Data for Hong Kong